 ….but I do a lot of work for charity.

-No, despite being known far and wide for my generous spirit, coincidently, by chance, I have recently written music for commercials/films that all have a charitable intent.
+I have recently written music for commercials/films that all have a charitable intent.

 Next up is a lovely film by my actual good friends Ben and Joe Dempsey, for the Autistic Society.